chickenandpork/experiment-renovate-regex/README.md

 # experiment-renovate-regex

-Experimentation in how RenovateBot manages DRY version info for us via Regex Manager
+Experimentation in how RenovateBot manages DRY version info for us via Regex Manager.